hazardland/db.php/readme.md

 <!-- /MarkdownTOC -->

 # Things to know before using ORM
-## What is MVC ?
+## What is MVC?
 What is model view controller pattern?

 **MVC** stands for **Model View Controller**.
 If you heard about it before but still dont know what it is you might be afraid of it.